Essays

 The page you requested could not be found.
 Try refining your search, or use the navigation above to locate the post.

-Brain Myth #3: Only a Ph.D Can Advance Brain Science
+Brain Myth #3: Only Ph.Ds Can Advance Brain Science

-Because PH.D.'s have so much knowledge of the brain, it's reasonable to assume they'd be the ones to advance brain science.
-Doctors of neuroscience, cognitive neuroscience, neuroimaging etc. have undergone years of training, experimentation, learning and discovery.
-Knowledge and skills are developed and refined as she conducts research, performs experiments, contributes to the literature etc. How could an "amateur" or independent researcher compete with this?
-Yet there is an aspect of science...
+It's reasonable to assume knowledgeble folks (Ph.Ds in neuroscience, cognitive neuroscience...) would be the ones to advance brain science.
+They have undergone years of training, experimentation, learning and discovery.
+Knowledge and skills are developed and refined as he or she conducts research, performs experiments, contributes to the literature etc. How could an independent researcher or other "amateur" compete with this?
+Yet there is an aspect of science where a non-PH.D contribute: a new...

-Brain Myth #4: A Brain Theory Would Use Standard Terminology
+Brain Myth #4: A (Correct) Brain Theory Would Use Standard Terminology

-Although brain science has amassed a great deal of valuable knowledge, theoretical understanding is lacking.
+Although brain science has amassed much valuable knowledge, understanding is lacking.
 There is no brain theory.
-How does the brain function in relation to the mind?
-How does it create, compute, mediate or process not only sensation and perception, but recognition, identification, meaning, thought, emotion, executive control, goals, attention, intention, motor control and learning?
-A theory of how the brain enables our mental states and processes remains elusive.
-As Jeff...
+Nor is their a cognitive neuroscience framework: how the brain functions in relation to the mind.
+How does the brain create, compute, mediate or process sensation and perception?
+How does it perform or support recognition, identification, meaning, thought, emotion, executive control, goals, attention, intention, motor control and learning?
+A theory of how the brain enables human...

 Essays Available on Request